TanyaJazzTeam/05_3_10_Critical_Pub/channels.md

 -   _asynchronous_ means that operations are non-blocking.
 -   _unidirectional_ means that data flows from a producer to a consumer.
 -   _FIFO_ means that the data is guaranteed to be delivered in the same order as it is produced.
-First In, First Out.
+First In, First Out sa.

 A queue channel is implicitly created by process output definitions or using channel factories such as [Channel.of](https://www.nextflow.io/docs/latest/channel.html#of) or [Channel.fromPath](https://www.nextflow.io/docs/latest/channel.html#frompath).